dtonhofer/prolog_notes/swipl_notes/on_exceptions.md

 ...
 ```

-So we can't append any other information to the ISO standard exception inner term, even though one might be interested in the name of the variables involved in the exception, or want to transmit some informative message for the user.
+We can't append any other information to the ISO standard exception inner term, even though one might be interested in the name of the variables involved in the exception, or want to transmit some informative message for the user.

-One _could_ use the =Extra= argument of the outer `error/2` term, but it cannot be set by calling the provided calls from library(error).
-So if you want to use that, you have to construct the =error/2= term and call throw/1 yourself (library soon).
+One _could_ use the `Extra` argument of the outer `error/2` term, but it cannot be set by calling the provided calls from `library(error)`.
+So if you want to use that, you have to construct the `error/2` term and call `throw/1` yourself.

-Also, for =domain_error/2=, the inner term is designed to make a statement about one variable only, instead of a combination of variables.
+Also, for `domain_error/2`, the inner term is designed to make a statement about one variable only, instead of a combination of variables.
 Unfortunately, the latter is by far the more interesting case.

 Finally, there are assumptions about =Arg0= and =Arg1= terms.
-At least the toplevel expects something like =domain_error(integer,5)=.
+At least the toplevel expects something like `domain_error(integer,5)`.
 Otherwise, what it prints is confusing.

 The ISO standard does not provide any structure for the "can't happen" error, "illegal state error" or "assertion error".
 These are not ISO standard "system errors".
 This is seriously bad.
 What to do?